-This classification refers to an account for roadway lighting with a Municipality, Regional Municipality, Ministry of Transportation and private roadway lighting operation, controlled by photo cells.
-The consumption for these customers will be based on the calculated connected load times the required lighting times established in the approved OEB Street Lighting Load Shape Template.
-Further servicing details are available in the distributor's Conditions of Service
+This classification refers to accounts for roadway lighting with a Municipality, Regional Municipality, and Ministry of Transportation.
+The consumption for these customers will be based on the calculated connected load times the required lighting times established in the approved OEB street lighting load shape template.
+Further servicing details are available in the distributor's Conditions of Service.